verrazzano/docs/content/en/docs/networking/security/net-security.md

 | Prometheus | 8775 | NGINX Ingress | Access from external client
 | Prometheus | 9090 | Grafana | Acccess for Grafana UI

-## TLS
-TLS is used by external clients access the cluster, both through NGINX and the Istio ingress gateway.
-The certificate used by these TLS connections vary, see the Security section for details.
-All TLS connections are terminated at the ingress and traffic between the proxy and the internal cluster pods always uses mTLS.

 ## mTLS
 Istio can be enabled to use mTLS between services in the mesh, and also between the Istio gateways and Envoy sidecar proxies.
 There are various options to customize mTLS usage, for example it can be disabled on a per port level.
 The Istio control plane, Istiod, is a CA and provides key and certificate rotation for the Envoy proxies, both gateways and sidecars.

 Verrazzano configures Istio to have strict mTLS for the mesh.
 All components and applications put into the mesh will use mTLS, with the exception of Coherence clusters which are not in the mesh.
-All traffic between the Istio ingress gateway and mesh sidecars also use mTLS, and the same is true between the proxy sidecars and the egress gateway.
+Also, all traffic between the Istio ingress gateway and mesh sidecars use mTLS, and the same is true between the proxy sidecars and the egress gateway.

 Verrazzano sets up mTLS during installation with the PeerAuthentication resource as follows:
 ```
 apiVersion: v1